 I bring up Charlie's first question: Do people need to rinse their recyclables?

-A half-full jar of peanut butter would be too much, Robert says, but their equipment is prepared to handle some residue.
+He says a half-full jar of peanut butter would be too much, but their equipment is prepared to handle some residue.

 How The Recycling Is Sorted